buildbot/buildbot_travis/README.rst

 This special branch is the nine port of buildbot_travis.
 Compared to previous version following features are not yet available

-* Custom UI.
-This is a supported feature in Nine, so it is easy make a buildbot_travis specific dashboard.
-* Configuration UI.
-An quick&dirty way of doing it would be to use he 'objects' table to store a the configuration state, instead of a yaml.
 * Custom MailNotifier needs to be adapted for nine data api, in order to get the .travis.yml configuration
 * mergerequest should be adapted to the new collapseRequest api
 * SVN shall be validated (only git has been tested so far)